 We are a friendly club based at Tring Sports Centre.
 We have over 100 members aged between 8 and 60.
-We are primarily a junior club, with children joining once they have completed the Sportspace learn to swim (or equivalent) programme, but we also have an active masters section of about 20 swimmers, and are delighted to welcome new members of all ages.
+We are primarily a junior club, with children joining once they have learnt to swim, but we also have an active Masters section of about 20 swimmers, and are delighted to welcome new members of all ages.
 We are affiliated to Herts ASA and the ASA Eastern Region.

 The club can be viewed as a Development Club – looking to develop each swimmer to the best of their individual ability and desire.
 For some swimmers that could be performing at National level; for others it may be representing the club in the Chiltern league; others may choose to attend one or two training sessions each week for pleasure and to improve general fitness.